cloudmesh-community/book/chapters/class/516-week.md

 Please use git commits.
 It is not sufficient if just one student of a group commits the entire project in case of group work.

-## Week 2: Jan 17 - 25
+## Week 2: Aug 30 - Sep 6

 ### Development machine

-If you have not yet set up a computer with python 3.7.2 on it please do so.
+If you have not yet set up a computer with python 3.7.3 on it please do so.
 Remember you can use virtual machines and use virtualbox so you do not interfere with your base system or use a USB stick to boot into ubuntu.
 If you do not have a system work with the TAs to identify